aai-institute/pyDVL/docs/value/data-oob.md

 ### Off-topic: When not to use bagging as the main model

-Here are some guidelines for when bagging might not be beneficial:
+Here are some guidelines for when bagging might unnecessarily increase computational cost, or even be detrimental:

-1. **Low-Variance Models**: Models like linear regression, support vector machines, or other inherently stable algorithms typically have low variance.
+1. **Low-variance models**: Models like linear regression, support vector machines, or other inherently stable algorithms typically have low variance.
-   In such cases, bagging may not provide significant benefits and could even increase computational cost unnecessarily.
+   However, even these models can benefit from bagging in certain scenarios, particularly with noisy data or when there are influential outliers.

-2. **When the Model Is Already Highly Regularized**: If a model is regularized (e.g., Lasso, Ridge, or Elastic Net), it is already tuned to avoid overfitting and reduce variance.
-Bagging might be redundant or offer marginal improvements at best.
+2. **When the model is already highly regularized**: If a model is regularized (e.g., Lasso, Ridge, or Elastic Net), it is already tuned to avoid overfitting and reduce variance, so bagging might not provide much of a benefit for its high computational cost.

-3. **When Data Is Limited**: Bagging works by creating multiple subsets of the data via bootstrapping.
-If the dataset is too small, the bootstrap samples might overlap significantly or exclude important patterns, reducing the effectiveness of the approach.
+3. **When data is limited**: Bagging works by creating multiple subsets of the data via bootstrapping.
+If the dataset is too small, the bootstrap samples might overlap significantly or exclude important patterns, reducing the effectiveness of bagging.

-4. **When Features Are Highly Correlated**: If features are highly correlated, the individual models trained on different bootstrap samples may end up being too similar.
-This limits the diversity among the models, reducing the effectiveness of bagging.
+4. **When features are highly correlated**: If features are highly correlated, the individual models trained on different bootstrap samples may end up being too similar.

-5. **For Models That Are Not Easily Overfitted**: If the base model doesn't overfit the data (e.g., nearest neighbors or models with strong pruning mechanisms like heavily regularized decision trees), bagging might not yield substantial variance reduction.

-6. **When Computational Resources Are Limited**: Bagging increases computational cost because it involves training multiple models.
-For computationally expensive algorithms or resource-constrained scenarios, bagging may be impractical.
+5. **For inherently stable models**: Models that are naturally resistant to changes in the training data (like nearest neighbors) may not benefit significantly from bagging's variance reduction properties.

-7. **When Interpretability Is Critical**: Bagging produces an ensemble of models, which makes the overall model less interpretable compared to a single model.
-If interpretability is crucial for the application, bagging might not be suitable.
+6. **When interpretability is critical**: Bagging produces an ensemble of models, which makes the overall model less interpretable compared to a single model.
+There are however manye techniques to maintain interpretability, like partial dependence plots.

-8. **When the Model Does Not Benefit from Resampling**: Some models, such as nearest neighbors, depend heavily on the full dataset.
-Subsampling through bootstrapping can reduce their performance instead of improving it.

-9. **When Overfitting Is Already Controlled by Other Means**: If cross-validation, regularization, or pruning is already effectively controlling overfitting, bagging may offer little additional benefit.
+7. **When the bias-variance trade-off favors bias reduction**: If the model's error is primarily due to bias rather than variance, techniques that address bias (like boosting) might be more appropriate than bagging.

 ## Transferring values